A simple quantum model linked to a theory of decisions: Derivation of quantum mechanics

 In the setting behind this theorem, one must explicitly exclude the trivial case where $\phi=(\theta,\eta)$, and $k$ just exchanges these two values.
 If this was allowed, all maximal variables would have been related.
 The point is that the proof of Lemma 1 in [2] cannot be carried out for this case.

 In Theorem 1, $\theta$ and $\eta$ can be any variables.
 In this Section it is important that they are physical variables.
-But they can also be decision variables.
+But they can also be decision variables, which gives a new version of the theory.

 It is essential that the two variables are related.
 The important content of Theorem 1 is not that the Hilbert space exists, but that every conceptual variable has an operator associated with it.
 In [1], these operators are first constructed for the maximal variables, for other variables the construction uses the spectral theorem for these operators.

 The task now is to derive the rest of quantum mechanics.
 Then we first need a new definition.

 \textbf{Definition 1.} \textit{The function $\theta(\cdot)$ on the space $\Omega_\phi$ upon which a group $K$ of transformations $K$ is defined is said to be \emph{permissible} if the following holds: $\theta(\phi_1)=\theta(\phi_2)$ implies $\theta(k\phi_1)=\theta(k\phi_2)$ for all $k\in K$.}